What is

 What are transitive verbs?

-Transitive verbs are action verbs that have an object to receive that action.
-In the first sentence above, the direct object ball received the action of the verb hit.
+action.
+In the first sentence above, the direct object ball received the action

 Here are some more examples of transitive verbs: